Coarse Ricci curvature of weighted Riemannian manifolds: Introduction and result

+were used to obtain novel bounds for the Schr\"odinger semigroup and the Hessian of the fundamental solution of the Schr\"odinger operator.

+The approach of characterizing the Ricci curvature using optimal transport distances of probability measures has been referred to in the literature as "coarse curvature" or "Wasserstein curvature" of the underlying space.
+The main motivation for considering such characterisation is that Wasserstein distances only require a metric structure to be defined, hence such notion can apply to spaces without a manifold structure.

+Specifically, we extend the approach of Ollivier \cite{OLLIVIER2007,MR2484937}.
+We define a coarse generalised Ricci curvature, presenting a rigorous proof which includes Ollivier's result as a special case.
+The original definition of coarse Ricci curvature of Ollivier was motivated by Riemannian geometry, concretely by the observation that parallel geodesics starting from nearby points converge in positive sectional curvature planes and diverge in negative curvature planes, see \cite{MR3060504} for a visual introduction.

-We revisit the notion of coarse Ricci curvature studied by Ollivier \cite{MR2484937}.
-With the application to curvature of random geometric graphs in mind, we consider the case of a Riemannian manifold with a potential.
-As a novel element, we consider the Wasserstein distances of weighted volume measures on small geodesic balls to account for a smooth potential on the manifold and recover the smooth generalized Ricci curvature of Riemannian manifolds from a scaled metric derivative of Wasserstein distances of such measures.
-The approach to curvature using optimal transport distances of probability measures has been referred to in the literature as "coarse curvature" or "Wasserstein curvature" of the underlying space.
+The advantage of Ollivier's notion of Wasserstein curvature is twofold.
+First, it can be explicitly computed on a number of examples, in particular graphs.
+Second, on Riemannian manifolds it allows for the approximation or retrieval of the Ricci curvature at each point.
+With this and the application to curvature of random geometric graphs in mind, we consider the case of a Riemannian manifold with a potential.
+As a novel element, we consider the Wasserstein distances of probability-normalized weighted volume measures on small geodesic balls to account for a smooth potential on the manifold and recover the smooth generalized Ricci curvature of Riemannian manifolds from a scaled metric derivative of Wasserstein distances of such measures.

+The phenomenon underlying Wasserstein curvature is referred to in broader literature as Wasserstein contractivity, which was first established as a characterization of global lower Ricci curvature bounds on Riemannian manifolds in \cite{MR2142879}.
+Joulin \cite{MR2543873} defined the Wasserstein curvature in terms of the contraction ratio of the Wasserstein distances between Markov kernels.
+Further works on Wasserstein contractivity include e.g. \cite{MR2502429,Kuwada,Alfonsi-Corbetta-Jourdain}.

+The Ricci curvature of a Riemannian manifold measures the expansion of the Riemannian volume, which is quantified by the Bishop-Gromov theorem.
+The relation between curvature, volume growth and optimal transport was also hinted at in \cite{Cordero-Erausquin-McCann-Schmuckenschlager, Ambrosio-Rigot,Brenier}.
+Therefore, it is not surprising that Ollivier's definition of coarse Ricci curvature begins with a family of uniform volume measures indexed by points in the manifold.
+Such a family of measures can also be interpreted as a random walk.

+Coarse Ricci curvature of random geometric graphs was studied in \cite{hoorn-2023}, where graphs generated by a Poisson point process with increasing intensity were considered.
+As a first result of this type for coarse Ricci curvature, the main result of their work is that under some assumptions on the relationship between sampling intensity, connectivity radius and random walk radius, the coarse curvature of random geometric graphs converges in $L^1$ at every point to the Ricci curvature of the underlying manifold.

+Our notion of generalised Ricci curvature extends the approach of Ollivier.
+We then follow up with an exploration of the concept of random graphs generated by connecting nearby points of a Poisson point process, as previously studied by van~der Hoorn, Cunningham, Lippner, Trugenberger, and Krioukov \cite{hoorn-2023}.
+In our approach, we choose the weighted volume measures for the intensity measure of the Poisson process.